oslokommune/okctl-upgrade/gists/bump-eks/README.md

 ## EKS 1.22

-If you're upgradring to EKS 1.22, you must follow the below steps.
+If you're upgrading to EKS 1.22, you must follow the below steps.
 If you do not, your application **probably will stop working**.

 AWS describes the necessary changes we need to take into account in detail: https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#update-1.22.
 However, we have attempted to extract everything that is necessary, so you shouldn't need to read that guide.